 Interactive Ontario’s mandate to promote the growth of Ontario’s interactive digital media industry includes a strong focus on advocacy at all levels of government.
 We are constantly working to ensure that the unique needs of our sector are considered when policy decisions are made.
+Currently, Interactive Ontario is engaged in meetings and discussions with new Ministers and MPPs about the interactive digital media sector in Ontario.

 Our advocacy work is informed by feedback from our members and input from our Advocacy Committee.
 See below for more information on our advocacy efforts surrounding key issues and please note Action Alerts where we are requesting participation from IDM companies.